 A major feature of Midtown Oakville shall be its public realm - comprised of public streets, parks and open spaces, including privately-owned publicly accessible open spaces.

-The public realm includes trees and landscaping, lighting, furnishings, urban amenities, gateway treatments, wayfinding and public art that enhance the local context and create a sense of identity and supports pedestrian comfort.
+The public realm includes trees and landscaping, lighting, furnishings, urban amenities, gateway treatments, wayfinding and public art that enhance the local context and create a sense of identity and support pedestrian comfort.
+These elements collectively expand the tree canopy, provide social connections, and promote environmental sustainability.

 - i.
 Development shall contribute to the creation of a high-quality public realm that is safe and comfortable, universally accessible, encourages active transportation, and contributes to a distinct character for Midtown Oakville. - ii.
 Buildings shall be oriented to, and have their main entrance(s) facing, the public realm. - iii.
-Buildings located along all Active Frontage streets shown on Figure E1 shall provide strategic setbacks, and step-backs to achieve appropriate streetwalls designed to frame the street and provide a comfortable pedestrian-oriented environment - iv.
+Buildings located along all Active Frontage streets shown on Figure E+2 shall provide strategic setbacks, and step-backs to achieve appropriate streetwalls designed to frame the street and provide a comfortable pedestrian-oriented environment - iv.
 Streetscapes shall reinforce the active transportation-oriented and urban environment and provide a seamless interface between the public and private realms. - v.
-Landscaping shall be incorporated into private development to enhance the pedestrian experience and contribute to the area's identity. - vi.
-Public art that connects with the history of Midtown Oakville and the emerging culture of this area and Oakville overall is encouraged in strategic locations that create view termini, as well as animate streets, parks, squares, and building frontages. - vii.
+Landscaping, preferably with native species, shall be incorporated into private development to enhance the pedestrian experience and contribute to the area's identity. - vi.
+Public art that connects with the history of Midtown Oakville and the emerging culture of this area and Oakville overall is encouraged in strategic locations that create view termini, as well as animate streets, parks, squares, and building frontages.

+vii.
 Service access points, loading and any visible waste collection/management areas shall be located and designed to minimize physical and visual impact on sidewalks and publicly accessible open spaces.